Skip to Content

 A Theogony analysis of the spreadsheet found that 24 out of the 123 questions are redundant or duplicates and four pertain to specific operational issues.

-Inside teacher working groups, which are designed as a vehicle for engagement, Matthews says staff perspectives can be brushed aside as well.
+Inside teacher working groups, which are designed as a vehicle for engagement, Matthews said staff perspectives can be brushed aside as well.

 “We’ve been on the committees, we’ve put time and effort into them and then the administration has decided not to take our feedback into account,” said Matthews, who has been involved with planning the High School Project for years.